 Helpful ideas to get you through a difficult time.

 Throughout the country we hear of factories closing, massive layoffs as companies retrench, stores going out of business and people everywhere facing unemployment.
-In January, 598,000 new people were added to the ranks of the unemployed in the United States for a total unemployment rate of 7.6 %.
+In January, 598,000 new people were added to the ranks of the unemployed in the United States for a total unemployment rate of 7.6 percent.
 The total number of unemployed people reached 11.6 million in January 2009.
-Most forecasters expect the unemployment rate to go higher—perhaps to 9% or 10%.
+Most forecasters expect the unemployment rate to go higher—perhaps to 9 or 10 percent.

-The unemployed face increased risk for binge drinking, depression, anxiety, and suicide.
-There is decreased quality of mental health, life satisfaction, and objective physical well-being.
+The unemployed face an increased risk of binge drinking, depression, anxiety, and suicide.
+There is a decreased quality of mental health, life satisfaction, and objective physical well-being.
 The unemployed are likely to worry about their financial situation, never knowing for sure when they will find a new job.
 It’s a difficult time—but not an impossible one.

 1. Validate that it’s difficult.
 One of the most important things to do is to treat yourself with kindness and warmth during this time.
 Be compassionate to yourself.
 You can tell yourself that you have every right to feel sad, anxious, angry and even confused.
 You are human and these are natural feelings during this time.
 Having said that, it’s also important to think of moving to the next step—as soon as it seems feasible for you.
 You are not going to be better off feeling terrible for too long.